Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 Jpg" alt="Sore rabbit ear" width="580" height="400">!}

-Treatment cannot be neglected, since the crust, or plaque that forms at the site of accumulation of bubbles, will cover the entire ear.
-In addition, the ear canal will become clogged with sulfur and pus, however, this symptom occurs if the disease is started.
+Treatment cannot be neglected, since the crust, or plaque, that forms at the site of accumulation of bubbles will cover the entire ear.

 How to treat?

-2. The loose plaque is removed.
+3. The limp plaque is removed.

 Before applying the preparations, it is necessary to thoroughly rinse and clean the ears.
 Usually a positive effect comes after the first procedure, however, if this does not happen, then it is worth repeating their treatment and treatment with special means.

-Treatment with folk methods
+Treatment with traditional methods

 • Turpentine;